top of page

 Gracious Wellsprings

-• Sep 16
+• Sep 16, 2025

-• 3 min read
+• 5 min read

-how long to stay in sober living
+how long should you stay in a sober living home

 Recovery is not a one-size-fits-all journey.
-Some people find stability within a few months, while others benefit from the structured support of a sober living home for a year or longer.
+Some individuals find stability within a few months, while others benefit from the structured support of a sober living home for a year or longer.
 If you’re asking yourself how long you should stay, the answer depends on your personal needs, progress, and long-term goals.

 In this blog, we’ll break down the factors that influence sober living timelines, what the research says, and how to decide what’s best for you.